FaeInterestingWorld/.github/profile/README.md

 - Funding:
   - Spare compute to run experiments on the consequences of the IWH are welcome
+    - Not the highest priority compared to near term issues
   - Funding from sources that want to influence the project but do not genuinely believe in the IWH will be rejected

 The author can be contacted by email or chat using the [email provided](https://github.com/danieltjw)